SzomkoDawid/WebShopApplication/README.md

 *We recommend that you open this README in another tab as you perform the tasks below.
 You can [watch our video](https://youtu.be/0ocf7u76WSo) for a full demo of all the steps in this tutorial.
 Open the video in a new tab to avoid leaving Bitbucket.*

 ---
+## WEBSHOP.PL

+Simple application of the online bookstore.
+Technologies used:
+* Java 8
+* Spring (Data, JPA, MVC, Security)
+* Hibernate
+* MySQL
+* HTML/CSS (Bootstrap & Thymeleaf)
+* Flyway
+* Lombok
+* Maven

+## Functionalities

+Authentication and authorization

+Admin View :
+* Logging into your own account
+* Add product and save it in database
+* Delete product from view and database
+* Preview of user list
+User View :
+* Logging into your own account
+* Preview of product list (products are categorized)
+* Adding product to your own cart

+and more :) app is still improving

 ## Edit a file